eliasMC89/gambler/README.md

 ## Description

-Mobile app for poker players that keeps the account and the record of the user's poker games.
-The user can also share a game with other users and use the poker odds calculator which retrieves the odds of the players in a particular hand.
+Mobile app that keeps the account and the record of the user's poker games.
+The user can also share a game with other users and use the poker odds calculator which returns the odds of the players in a particular hand.

 ## User stories